The Progenitor’s Dilemma: Avoiding Entitlement When Transferring Wealth

 Keep ‘em guessing

 Minimal messaging or communication is provided with the wealth given, and wealth is provided slowly or sporadically.
 There may be several reasons for taking this approach.
 If cash flow is uneven and/or uncertain, this may be a necessary way for a progenitor to transfer money without expectation of more to come.
-However, for families who can support more wealth transfer, this slow or sporadic pace is often motivated by concern (fear) that money will result in entitlement behaviour.
+However, for families who can support more wealth transfer, this slow or sporadic pace is often motivated by concern (fear) that money will result in entitlement behavior.

 Regardless of the motivation, the consequence of this behavior is that it makes it difficult for beneficiaries to take responsibility for and plan their financial lives.
 It prevents them from making significant and important investments in their futures.
 In addition, it may rob the recipient of the opportunity to feel grateful for the money, because the uncertainty, confusion and lack of accompanying empowerment may negate their appreciation of it.
 Indeed, when the recipient believes that wealth can (or should) be transferred more quickly, and receives minimal messaging regarding why wealth might be withheld, the recipient may feel resentment, rather than gratitude, for the transfer.